 We performed a series of model runs covering possible climate scenarios for the YD (Table 1) to explore the relationship between atmospheric temperature changes and the temperature 50 m below the surface at this high-elevation site.
-We define the thermal boundary conditions for CCC formation as -1 to 0°C ("CCC window" - see discussion) whereby the likelihood of CCC formation is highest between -0.5 and 0°C. PaleoPalaeo temperature estimates used in these computations are based on regional annual and summer air temperature reconstructions.
+We define the thermal boundary conditions for CCC formation as -1 to 0°C (the "CCC window" - see the Discussion section) whereby the likelihood of CCC formation is highest between -0.5 and 0°C. Palaeotemperature estimates used in these computations are based on regional annual and summer air temperature reconstructions.